dgaydukov/cert-aws/sa/files/sa.md

 * use `SendMessageBatch/DeleteMessageBatch/ChangeMessageVisibilityBatch` operations. `ReceiveMessage` - receive both single/batch.
 * reduce costs - since sqs is charged per request, and you can batch up to 10 messages, you can save on costs
 * you need to change app logic - for sender to batch messages before sending, to receiver wait longer and process a list of messages instead of 1
+You can have multiple queues running at the same time.
+For example:
+* high priority queue with on-demand instances
+* low priority queue with spot instances

 ###### API Gateway
 AGW - managed api service that makes it easy to publish/manage api at any scale.
 It can: